Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 • No loss of rental income if the unit becomes uninhabitable due to a covered event

-Many landlords now carry liability limits of $1 million or higher, often paired with an umbrella policy for additional protection.
-Requiring tenants to carry their own renters insurance is also widely recommended — it helps transfer some financial risk away from your policy.
+Most landlord policies now start liability at $100,000, but insurance professionals recommend at least $300,000 for single-family rentals and $1 million or more for multi-unit properties.
+Requiring tenants to carry their own renters insurance is also widely recommended, since it helps transfer some financial risk away from your policy.

 Pros